sequelize/umzug/README.md

     // The pattern that determines whether or not a file is a migration.
     pattern: /^\d+[\w-]+\.js$/,

+    // Search for migrations matching the pattern in the subdirectories
+    traverseDirectories: false,

     // A function that receives and returns the to be executed function.
     // This can be used to modify the function.
     wrap: function (fun) { return fun; },

     // A function that maps a file path to a migration object in the form
     // { up: Function, down: Function }.
 The default for this is to require(...)
     // the file as javascript, but you can use this to transpile TypeScript,